 - 493. No one not being a member of the office establishment will be permitted to enter any office room without the special permission of the Presiding Officer. - 494.
 At the entrance of each office room occupied by clerks or copyists, a wicket gate shall be placed which no outsider shall be allowed to pass.
 Outside the entrance a board should be hung in a conspicuous place having printed upon it both in English and vernacular "No admittance for the public".
 All transactions between the public and the office shall be over this wicket gate as far as practicable and no one will have access to any member of the establishment except to such officers as the Principal District Judge may in his discretion direct. - 495.
 Judicial Officers will see that as far as practicable these officers sit near doors or windows to be accessible to the public.
-Where this is not practicable, outsiders may be allowed to come up to their tables for the transaction of any business.
+Where this is not practicable, outsiders may be allowed to come up to their tables for the transaction of any business. - 496.
+Each clerk will keep a duty card in the following form.
+It will be signed by him and by the Shirestadar-

-496. Each clerk will keep a duty card in the following form.
-It Will be signed by him and by the Sarishtadar-
+Name of Clerk Department \\\\\

-Name o of Clerk Department
+Nature of work

-Nature o of work
+Authorised Unauthorised Miscellaneous Remarks

-Authorised registers.
-Unauthorised registers.
-Miscellaneous duties.
-Remarks
+registers. registers duties

 1 2 3 4